USS Missouri (1841): In the Americas

-Missouri's engines were designed by Charles Copeland, principal engineer of the US Navy, and were built at the West Point Foundry at Cold Springs, New York.
-She was laid down at the New York Navy Yard in Brooklyn sometime in 1840 and launched on 7 January 1841.
-In early 1842, she was completed and commissioned as Missouri after the river of the same name.
-Missouri left New York in March 1842 and sailed to Washington D.C. for a trial run along with her sister ship Mississippi, although the voyage was interrupted when the former ran aground off Port Tobacco, Maryland on 1 April.
+Missouris engines were designed by Charles Copeland, the principal engineer of the US Navy.
+They were built at the West Point Foundry at Cold Spring, New York.
+Construction of the ship was awarded to Samuel Hartt at his shipyard, while Mississippi's construction went to John Lenthall in Philadelphia.
+Missouri was laid down at the New York Navy Yard in Brooklyn, New York, sometime in 1840 and launched on 7 January 1841 at a cost of US$568,806.
+In early 1842, she was completed, commissioned, and named after the Missouri River.
+Mississippi was launched in December 1841 and completed in early 1842.

+The frigate left New York in March 1842 and sailed to Washington, D.C., during a trial run along with Mississippi, although the voyage was interrupted when the Missouri ran aground off Port Tobacco, Maryland, on 1 April.
 During the trials, Copeland stated that Missouri reached a top speed of 14 kn, although she cruised at a speed of 8 kn for longer voyages.
-The ship reached her destination on the 13th, and proceeded to undergo further trial runs to demonstrate the power of steam propulsion in rivers to members of the government.
-By the end of the summer, she deployed to the Gulf of Mexico and did not return until next April.
-She was assigned to the Home Squadron, who complained about her high costs to coal and operate.
+She was eventually freed and reached her destination on the 13th, and proceeded to undergo further trial runs to demonstrate the power of steam propulsion in rivers to members of the government.
+By the end of the summer, she deployed to the Gulf of Mexico and did not return to Washington, D.C. until the next April.
+She was assigned to the Home Squadron, which elicited complaints about her high cost to coal and operate.

+Caleb Cushing; his voyage to China was the motive for Missouri to sail to the Mediterranean.